SoftUni-Internal/interactive-content/EN/06-Unit-Testing/06-Homework.md

 # Problem: Iterator Test

 You are given a simple class `ListIterator`, it should receive a collection of Strings which it will iterate, injected through its constructor.

 You should store the elements in a `List`.

 If there is null passed to the constructor, throw new **OperationNotSupportedException**.

 The class should have three main functions:

-- `Move` - should move an internal index position to the next index in the list, the method should return true if it successfully moved and false if there is no next index.
+- `Move` - should move an internal index position to the next index in the list, the method should return true if it successfully moved and false if there is no next index

-- `HasNext` - should return true if there is a next index and false if the index is already at the last element of the list.
+- `HasNext` - should return true if there is a next index and false if the index is already at the last element of the list

-- `Print` - print the element at the current internal index, calling `Print` on a collection without elements should throw an appropriate exception with the message **"Invalid Operation!".**
+- `Print` - print the element at the current internal index, calling `Print` on a collection without elements should throw an appropriate exception with the message **"Invalid Operation!"**

 | **Command** | **Return Type** | **Description** |
 | --- | --- | --- |